Solstice (death metal band)

-Solstice is an American death metal band from Miami, Florida.
-They were formed in 1990 by drummer Alex Marquez and guitarists Rob Barrett and Dennis Munoz.
-The band has released two albums on Steamhammer Records.
+Solstice is an American death/thrash metal band from Miami, Florida.
+They were formed in the 1990s by drummer Alex Marquez and guitarists Rob Barrett and Dennis Munoz.
+The band released two albums, Solstice (1992) and Pray (1995), both on Steamhammer Records.
+A third album, To Dust, was released in 2009.
+In 2021, the re-formed band released a new album, Casting the Die, with Danish indie label Emanzipation Productions.